Nat Le Pla - Anxiety & Complex Trauma

 I'm always happy to talk things through - feel free to call or email.

-During this period of lockdown, I am working both online (WhatsApp video and Zoom) and on the telephone in order to maintain social distancing.
+During this period of restriction, I am working both online (WhatsApp video and Zoom) and on the telephone, as well as as face to face, in order to maintain social distancing.
 I have worked online for some time and find it really effective.

 The Therapy Huddersfield room is easy to reach from the town centre or M62 and has off street parking.

 If you would prefer I offer home visits across West Yorkshire.

 Who I work with:

 I support Adults experiencing a range of difficulties.